moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 ### Define relations

 Then we will define the relations between the entities.
-Multiple relations are available in the famix.
+Multiple relations are available in Famix.
 In the following we present the relations and the keywords to define them.

 |      method       | binary |